wsor4035/dev.luanti.org/content/backup-solutions.md

 ## Mod backups
 When you enable mods to a world, a list of enabled mods will be written to `world.mt` in the world's folder.
 Luanti now throws an error if mods that are supposed to be enabled aren't available, so if you have a world with a few amount of mods you need to restore then you can simply take this list of missing mods and install them from the main menu content browser.

-For more elaborate modsets or for servers where you would want to keep track of specific versions of mods to use for a world, then versioning your mods using Git would be useful.
+For more elaborate mod sets or for servers where you would want to keep track of specific versions of mods to use for a world, then versioning your mods using Git would be useful.
 You can add repositories inside another Git repository using [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) which will also pin it to a particular commit in the upstream repository.
 You can keep track of upstream activity manually, or use Dependabot for GitHub which can automatically create pull requests (configurable) when new commits in submodules are detected.

 ## Other user data
 Luanti saves some other data to the user folder that may be desired to be backed up.